erikringsmuth/requirejs-router/readme.md

 Here's an example ineraction:

 1. The user clicks a link in the header `<li><a href="#/order">Orders</a></li>`
-2. A `statechange` event is triggered and the router loads the `'order/orderView'` module
+2. A `statechange` event is fired and the router loads the `'order/orderView'` module
 3. The router calls your `on('routeload', function(module, routeArguments) {})` event handler with `OrderView` being passed in as the module
 4. Your `routeload` event handler renders the `OrderView` which injects and renders it's `layoutView` and attaches it to the document